11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 Here’s a concise action plan for coming out of a negative mindset or circumstances:

-• Break goals into manageable steps.
+• Break goals into achievable steps.

-• Find inspiration in success stories.
+• Inspiration comes from success stories.

 7. Gain a Fresh Perspective